Jayasekaran/Fundamental-React.js/Document Object Model/Readme.md

 ```
 The DOM documents have a logical structure which is very much like a tree.
 The object model specifies the logical model for the programming interface, and this logical model may be implemented in any way that a particular implementation finds convenient
 ![Test Image 6](dom.png)

+Each time you make a change in the code, DOM will be completely updated and rewritten.